OpenBotAuth/openbotauth-demos/TAP_VOICE_DEMO.md

 ### Triple-Layer Signing

 1. **HTTP Message Signature (RFC 9421)**: Proves the entire HTTP request came from the agent
-2. **Consumer Object Signature**: Proves the agent has user consent
+2. **User Consent Proof Signature**: Proves the agent has user consent
-3. **Payment Object Signature**: Proves the payment details are authentic
+3. **Payment Request Signature**: Proves the payment details are authentic

 All three layers use the same Ed25519 keypair, nonce, and timestamps.